AndreaLK3/EvolutionAI/README.md

 - The results are stored in the database `Results.db` using `sqlite3`

-After analyzing all 1150 scripts, we found out that movies like "Pride and Prejudice", "Jane Eyre", "Black Swan" and "Agnes of God" were among those with the highest number of dialogues between women, whereas "Rocky" and "Apocalypse Now" were among the last
+After analyzing all 1150 scripts, we found out that movies like "Pride and Prejudice", "Jane Eyre" and "Black Swan" were among those with the highest number of dialogues between women, whereas "Rocky" and "Apocalypse Now" were among the last

 #### Note: